second-state/lity/docs/features-overview.rst

 This feature is compatible with official Ethereum Virtual Machine.
 Because, Lity directly compiles rule language into official EVM byte code.

-Check :ref:`the rule engine guide <rule-engine-guide>` for how to use Lity's rule engine.
+Check :doc:`the rule engine guide <rule-engine-guide>` for how to use Lity's rule engine.